skip to content

 • any other relevant factor.

 Maintenance claims can be resolved separately or at the same time as a property settlement, either by financial agreement or court order.
-In making property settlement orders, it is usual for the court to specify whether any and what amount is paid as maintenance [see s 77A for married relationships and s 90SH for de facto relationships].
+In making property settlement orders, it is usual for the Court to specify whether any and what amount is paid as maintenance [see s 77A for married relationships and s 90SH for de facto relationships].
 These orders bring claims for maintenance to an end.

-A maintenance order will generally cease either:
+A maintenance order will generally cease when one of the following occurs:

-• upon a fixed event (such as the party in receipt of the maintenance obtaining work) or fixed date
+• upon a fixed event (such as the party in receipt of the maintenance obtaining work) or a fixed date

-• when it is discharged by the court during ongoing proceedings [see ss 83(1) and 90SI(1)(c)]
+• when it is discharged by the Court during ongoing proceedings [see ss 83(1) and 90SI(1)(c)]

-• upon the death of either party [see ss 82(1)-(3) and 90SI(1)-(3)], or
+• upon the death of either party [see ss 82(1)-(3) and 90SJ(1)], or

-• upon the subsequent marriage of either party (unless the court makes a continuation order) [see ss 82(4) 90SJ(2)].
+• upon the subsequent marriage of either party (unless the Court makes a continuation order) [see ss 82(4) 90SJ(2)].

 A continuation order may be made in (rare) cases, where, for example, a spouse was formerly married to a wealthy spouse and subsequently marries a spouse in poor health or poor financial circumstances.

-Maintenance : Last Revised: Mon May 13th 2013
+Maintenance : Last Revised: Tue Jan 21st 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.